brihat9135/AlcoholNLP_Classifier/README.md

 1) Open the Alcohol_Predict.py script and change the input and output directory
 2) Run the sript as python3 Alcohol_predict.py
 3) The result will be inside the output directory inside a csv file, first column represents the files, second column represents predicted labels and the third column represents predict probability.
-1 as detected and 0 as undetected for the second column.
+1 as current alcohol misuse and 0 as no alcohol misuse for the second column.